jonathanlb/cat-wrangler/README.md

 - **node-gyp fails with a python stack:** Check your default python installation with `python --version`.
 If that shows python 3.x, then specify a python 2.7 during installation: `npm install --python=<your-path-to-python2.7>`
 - **install fails at 'node-pre-gyp install --fallback-to-build':** The npm-sqlite build environment is sensitive to the version of NPM.
 As of December 2018, using [nvm, the node version manager](https://github.com/creationix/nvm) to pin node to version 8.9.3 will enable a successful launch of the build.

+## UI Development
+To view, demo, or debug user-interface widgets, run `npm run build-snippets` then point your browser to the `snippets` directory under the Cat Wrangler server.

 ## TODO
 - Use https.
 - Render detailed rsvp responses for event administrators.
+- Propose new times from web?
+- Check maybe when viewed?
+Better represent maybe.
 - Summarize never/blackout dates.
 - Add cancel/undo blackout date.
 - Implement tool to close out/decide event dates